Amir Congratulates National Team On Winning AFC Asian Cup Qatar 2023

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani congratulated Qatar national team on winning the AFC Asian Cup Qatar 2023, stressing that it was an exceptional tournament.
+Doha: The Amir HH Sheikh Tamim bin Hamad Al Thani congratulated Qatar national team on winning the AFC Asian Cup Qatar 2023, stressing that it was an exceptional tournament.

-In a post on his official account on the social media platform 'X', His Highness congratulated the national team on winning the Asian Cup as well as on this great continental achievement for the second time, and congratulated the brotherly Jordanian team on finishing runner-up in the tournament.
-It was an exceptional tournament with a wonderful performance and great public interaction, His Highness the Amir said.
-His Highness also thanked the organisers, volunteers and all Asian teams for their outstanding participation.
+In a post on his official account on the social media platform 'X', His Highness congratulated the national team on winning the Asian Cup as well as on this great continental achievement for the second time, and congratulated the brotherly Jordanian team on finishing runner-up in the tournament ..
+It was an exceptional tournament with a wonderful performance and great public interaction.
+His Highness also thanked the organizers, volunteers and all Asian teams for their outstanding participation.

 Legal Disclaimer: